Juhani

 advanced solutions and for them very general ISO 9001 standard and third party

 QA solutions.
-This is also valid in professional supplier partnerships. - National
+This is also valid in professional supplier partnerships.

 authorities: They are responsible about the minimum national performance level